Softrix/Frogger/README.md

 		test for non collision of logs, i.e. drop in water = 1 less life. test for win zones (and all zones completed = win) score increase on successful zone.

+I never did finish this back then, I hope someone finds the code useful.